The Story of

 September 3, 1783

-At the end of the Revolutionary War, the Continental Congress rewarded these men for their action by granting them War Bounties in the form of land grants.
-Those early settlers brought with them the name of their county in North Carolina and named their new home Pasquotank which was shortened to Pasquo over the years.
+As the Revolutionary War drew to a close, the Continental Congress showed gratitude for their service by granting them War Bounties in the form of land grants.
+These early settlers brought with them the name of their North Carolina county and christened their new home Pasquotank, eventually shortened to Pasquo.
+The year was 1783, and a new chapter in the valley’s history began.

 The Treaty of Fort Adams is Signed